winchman/libsquash/README.md

 0. does not write any layer data to disk
 0. does not require `sudo`
-0. does not depend on the installation of any particular version of `tar` (or any version at all)
+0. does not shell out to or require the installation of `tar`

 Other information: